Below are answers to our most frequently asked questions

 The number of runners is getting higher every year.
 Expected number of runners in the 2020 Reykjavik Marathon is approximate:

 Marathon – 1.500

 10k – 7.000

 3k Fun Run – 2.500

-In 2017 over 3.000 international runners took part in the Reykjavik Marathon.
-The number of international runners is growing every year.
+Around 3.000 international runners take part in the Reykjavik Marathon every year.

 Yes, the Reykjavik Culture Night (Menningarnótt) takes place in Reykjavik on the same day.
 The Reykjavik Culture Night is one of the most popular events in Iceland and is the city's greatest celebration.
 People from all around the country and from abroad travel to the capital to enjoy various cultural events.
 This is truly an art festival with all kinds of happenings all over town, be it theatre, music, fine arts, food or just fun.
 The long program of cultural events stretches right through the day.
 A myriad of art exhibitions, string quartets and theatre events rub shoulders with rock bands, graffiti artists and an air display in the run-up to the fireworks at 11 pm.
 The spectacular display heralded the official end of the celebrations, but as the heavens open, many thousands of people make their way to the bars and nightclubs to find out why Reykjavík thinks of itself as such a cool place to be.